Financial Aid

 Loans

-Three types of loans are available at CVCC: direct loans, Parent PLUS loans, and Private Loans.
+Three types of loans are available at CVCC: Direct loans, Parent PLUS loans, and Private Loans.
 Direct loans are low-interest loans from the U.S. Department of Education and do not require a credit check or cosigner.
 These loans are for students only.
 Parent PLUS Loans are for the parent(s) with a dependent student enrolled and attending college.
-Parent Loans will require a credit check.
+Parent PLUS Loans will require a credit check.
 Private loans are loans through outside lenders that require a credit check and a cosigner in some instances.

 All loans must be repaid by the student (or parent) to the lender (or agency).
 The appeal process for Direct Loans and Parent PLUS Loans is the same as that for other Title IV aid.
 See Financial Aid Suspension and Appeal Process.
 Private loans do not require an appeal process as they are not subject to Financial Aid Suspension.